 - No fees – Bluevine waives several common business checking account fees, including the monthly maintenance fee, transaction fees, incoming wire fees ($15 for outgoing wire fees), and ATM fees (at MoneyPass locations).

-- Spend $500 per month with your Bluevine Business Debit Mastercard®; or
+Spend $500 per month with their Bluevine Business Debit Mastercard®, which can be used everywhere Mastercard® is accepted; or

-- Receive $2,500 per month in customer payments into your account via ACH, wire transfer, mobile check deposit, or directly from your merchant payment processing provider.
+Receive $2,500 per month in customer payments into their Bluevine Business Checking account via ACH, wire transfer, mobile check deposit, or directly from their merchant payment processing provider

 - Fee for cash deposits – Unlike Novo, Bluevine allows for cash deposits.
 Unfortunately, you’ll pay a $4.95 fee to do so and only at participating Green Dot locations.
 Additionally, cash deposits are capped at $500 per deposit and $2,000 per day.